sitting-duck/python3-4chan-scraper/README.md

 # 4chan Image Scraper
 An image scraper written in Python.
+Run in Jenkins to scrape every night at midnight.

 ### Usage (Linux, OSX):

+** I have not tested this on OSX
 - Use python3
 - Make sure to install dependencies (BeautifulSoup4):
   - `sudo pip3 install -r requirements.txt`